WeatherBrains Episode 452 is now online (September 22, 2014). If you are crazy about weather, this is THE netcast audio program for you!

 Other discussions in this weekly podcast include topics like:

-Our email bag officer is looking into the backlog of incoming messages from our listeners.
+Our email bag officer is continuing to handle the incoming messages from our listeners.

 From The Weather Center: